SpineEventEngine/SpineEventEngine.github.io/docs/introduction/development.md

 }</code></pre>

 #### Repositories
-The framework provide default implementations for repositories.
+The framework provides default implementations for repositories.
 A custom `Repository` class may be needed for:
   * <strong>Dispatching messages to entities in a non-standard way</strong>.
     By default, a command is dispatched using the first field of the command message.